 Soon the weight of the bills become too overwhelming and the bank began the foreclosure process.
 With no family near to help and not wanting to burden their friends, they had no choice but to sell the rest of their belongings, that hadn't already been pawned to make ends meet, and the family moved into the local shelter.

 The Dad's unemployment check combined with the Mom's part time job meant that they earned slightly over the qualification amount for many programs and mom considered quitting just to better meet the criteria for assistance.
 Instead they saved while in the shelter and adjusted to sharing space with other families also in a housing crisis.
 Two months later, dad found a job that provided better than unemployment and mom started working full time.
 Shortly afterwards, they got approved for a 2 bedroom apartment and had enough in their savings to cover the entire move-in costs, except $400 towards the deposit.
 No community resource would help them with the deposit, due to the belief that it would be returned to them in the future and perhaps used for an unintended purpose.
+Except Help Us Move In.
+HUMI knew all this family needed was a small push toward their goal.

 Since getting back into stable housing, the father landed a position more suited towards his career path and the family finally became homeowners again, 8 years after they lost it all.
 They no longer have a massive yard with a white picket fence, but they realized their greatest gift came in an experience that brought their family closer together and gave them all a new appreciation for their many blessings.
 The entire family now volunteers with community agencies that serve families experiencing homelessness.